 As teacher candidates progress through their degree program at Otterbein University they will have multiple opportunities to work with children in the PreK-12 environment.
-As candidates progress through these experiences they will practice increasingly challenging tasks required of a teacher, culminating in their final year with a twelve-week (minimum) full-time student teaching experience.
+Candidates practice increasingly challenging tasks required of a teacher, culminating in their final year with a twelve-week (minimum) full-time student teaching experience.

 Early Field Experiences

-Prior to student teaching, candidates complete 170-300 contact hours in classroom-based field experiences.
-Each placement is embedded within a course and enables candidates to put into practice what they are learning in their university course work.
-Field experiences provide candidates with opportunities to work in both urban and suburban schools, and with diverse populations of learners.
-Because field experiences are embedded within various courses, candidates generally do not need to submit an application to request these placements.
-Questions about early course-embedded field experiences can be directed to the specific course professor.
+Undergraduate teacher candidates complete 165-245 contact hours (based upon licensure program) in classroom-based field experiences prior to student teaching.
+Each placement is embedded within a course, enabling candidates to put into practice what they are learning.
+Field experiences provide candidates with opportunities to work in a variety of school settings, and with diverse populations of learners.
+Questions about the content of specific course-embedded field experiences should be directed to the professor of that course.

 - Additional hours are required for methods and pedagogy courses across specific programs.
 See specific course descriptions for details.